|

 Someone

-who is always changing cannot expect others to regard him as one particular
+who is always changing cannot expect others to regard him

 thing. |